SahilDinanath/Pathfinder/README.md

 ## Website

-Check out website at [pathfinder-sigma.vercel.app/](https://pathfinder-sigma.vercel.app/) to experience the visualization firsthand.
+Check out the website at [pathfinder-sigma.vercel.app/](https://pathfinder-sigma.vercel.app/) to experience the visualization firsthand.

 ## Getting Started